Absence from work policy and annual leave procedure

 Leave to attend interviews

-Trainees may attend interviews for NHS posts in work time (including teaching, placement and study) but must inform lscft-absence-recording@lancaster.ac.uk special leave.
+Trainees may attend interviews for NHS posts in work time (including teaching, placement and study) but must inform lscft-absence-recording@lancaster.ac.uk to book half a day of special leave.
+This is the maximum time allowed for an NHS interview.
 For non-NHS posts trainees must take annual leave to attend (this includes on study days).

 Absence reporting procedures – Trust requirements